 Powder coating became commercially viable in the 1960’s as an alternative to liquid coatings which were considered environmentally damaging.
 Nowadays, various aluminium items are powder coated in huge numbers and many of these are found in the construction, architectural and interiors industries.
 Although powder coating is a durable finish, sometimes it fails in that it may chip, bubble up, crack and flake off or the colour may fade over time.
 In these instances painting over powder coated aluminium is necessary, but in other cases the powder coating may be in perfectly good condition, but in the wrong colour, so a re-spray is still the best option.

-Our specialist teams can re-coat existing powder coating on:
+Our specialist teams can re-coat existing powder coating with specialist services:

 What is Powder Coating?

 Powder coating is a dry powder that is applied electrostatically to a metal substrate such as aluminium.
 Once the base metal has been coated in the powder it is heated in an oven which causes the coating to melt.
 The intense heat transforms the powder elements into a slick and continuous layer that adheres to the aluminium.
 Often the properties of the powder coating are enhanced through a chemical reaction during the curing process.

 The beauty of spray-applying a fresh coat rather than re-doing powder coating is that the painting can take place on-site which eradicates the inconvenience of having to transport large or immovable objects.
 Painting over powder coated aluminium saves money too.
 A re-spray is much cheaper than replacing the items and this new coating protects the aluminium from corrosion as well as improving the appearance.